huaweicloud/terraform-provider-hcs/docs/data-sources/elb_certificate.md

 # hcs_elb_certificate

-Use this data source to get the certificate in HuaweiCloud Dedicated Load Balance (Dedicated ELB).
+Use this data source to get the certificate in HuaweiCloudStack Dedicated Load Balance (Dedicated ELB).

 ## Example Usage